 Chain Wear Reduction

-A major roller chain manufacturer wanted to reduce chain wear and extend the re-lubrication interval.
+A major roller chain manufacturer wanted to reduce chain wear and extend maintenance intervals.
+They aimed to minimize costly down time caused by the need to frequently re-lubricate equipment.

 Testing was stopped at 132 hours (versus a planned 150 hours) due to one of the control chains breaking for a second time.
 Two parameters were measured at the 132-hour mark: the number of dry joints and chain elongation.